The RTO implements an assessment system that ensures that assessment (including recognition of prior learning):

 If you are applying to add TAE Training Package products to your RTO’s scope of registration, you are required to submit evidence showing the outcomes of the independent external validation of your RTO’s assessment system with your application.
 For more information, please refer to clause 1.25 and ASQA’s advice on applying for TAE Training Package products.

 Independent validation of the TAE training products must be conducted by one or more persons who collectively:

 Where independent external validation is required, validators must not

 Your RTO must conduct validation activities systematically to confirm assessment judgements are being made correctly.
 While you are not required to validate every assessment judgement, a valid sampling approach provides a quality review process and allows you to infer that, overall, your RTO’s assessment judgements have been valid.

 Make sure that the sample of assessment judgements selected for validation is random and that it is representative of all assessment judgements.
 This will allow you to reliably predict the likelihood of any assessment judgement being valid.
-There are a number of tools available online that can assist you in determining the required sample size—this is likely to be smaller than you would think, particularly where large numbers of assessment judgements have been made.
-(One such tool is located at www.raosoft.com/samplesize.html.
-You can find others by searching the internet for ’statistically valid sample size’.)
+ASQA’s validation sample size calculator can assist you in determining the required sample size—this is likely to be smaller than you would think, particularly where large numbers of assessment judgements have been made.

 Choose validators who are independent of delivery and assessment of the training product being validated and, particularly, the assessment judgements being considered to maintain professional distance and integrity.